CDCgov/LpSubP/README.md

 # Project Title
 Legeonella pneumophila Subtyping Pipeline(LpSubP)

+You can run pipeline through

+1) Clone git repository

+or

+2) Dockerimage without clone repository

 ## Getting Started for github

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.